ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/multipage-website.md

-          'It takes Venus 225 days to orbit the sun.', 'Venus was first discovered by 17th century Babylonian astronomers.', 'Venus is nearly as big as the Earth with a diameter of 12,104 km.', 'The Earth’s rotation is gradually slowing.',
+          'It takes Venus 225 days to orbit the sun.', 'Venus was first discovered by 17th century Babylonian astronomers.', 'Venus is nearly as big as the Earth with a diameter of 12,104 km.', 'The Earth's rotation is gradually slowing.',
           'There is only one natural satellite of the planet Earth, the moon.', 'Earth is the only planet in our solar system not named after a god.', 'The Earth is the densest planet in the solar system.',